olanrewaju-M-Yusuf/cyberdefender/Adding-a-new-operation.md

 **Input and Output**

-Four data types are supported for the input and output of operations:
+Five data types are supported for the input and output of operations:

  1. `string` - e.g. `"hello"`
  2. `byteArray` - e.g. `[104,101,108,108,111]`